Toucaan/toucaan.research/README.md

 ### Definitions

-1. **Intrinsic** implies that your app design "belongs" to the device in question naturally.
-The term `intrinsic` was [coined](https://www.zeldman.com/2018/05/02/transcript-intrinsic-web-design-with-jen-simmons-the-big-web-show/) by Jen Simmons of Mozilla back in 2017.
-While intrinsic could mean different things to different people, it really points to "app-like" interfaces that belong to the user device.
+1. **Intrinsic** implies that your app design must "belong" to the device in question.
+A natural UX/UI that exploits physical and technical capabilities of the surface.
+The term `intrinsic design` was [coined](https://youtu.be/AMPKmh98XLY) by Jen Simmons of Mozilla back in 2017.
+Here is a [podcast and transcript](https://www.zeldman.com/2018/05/02/transcript-intrinsic-web-design-with-jen-simmons-the-big-web-show/) of the discussion if you like.

+While intrinsic web design could mean different things to different people, it usually means "native app-like" interfaces that fit the user's device situation closely.

 2. **Mutative** implies that you can edit and add to baseline rules (think customized `normalize.css`) yourself.
 Directly into the framework.
 This concept borders close to the idea of a classless & framework-less approach to web design.
 There is no single heavy `reset` or `normalize` or an external utility included in the DOM to enforce browser consistency.